srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 title: Preparing for UW Co-op, Part I
 date: 2014-06-18
 template: post.jade
-preamble: >
-  This is the first post of several that I am writing with the help of my friends Charles Lin, Evy Kassirer, and Liam Horne.
+preamble: This is the first post of several that I am writing with the help of my friends Charles Lin, Evy Kassirer, Liam Horne, and others.
 This series is being released in order to help incoming University of Waterloo Computer Science or Software Engineering students prepare for the competitive co-op program at Waterloo.
 ---

 [last year]: /blog/posts/write-a-function-coop-coop-copo-cpoo-ocop/)